 - Clothes.
 All you need: 3-4 dress shirts, 3-4 T-Shirts, two pairs of jeans, a nice pair of pants, some shorts, exercise shoes, dress shoes, a coat, a jacket, a sweater, maybe a sweatshirt, socks and underwear.
 Chances are you own a lot more than that, and chances are you don’t actually wear much more than that.
 Most people don’t wear 75% of what’s in their closet more than once a month.
 Why not toss it and simplify?
 Or even better, donate it.

 - Furniture.
 Now we’re getting serious: that nice chair you never sit in, the dining room set you touch once a year, the extra table in the office, the bookshelf that held the books you just sold.
-When you toss your unneeded furniture, you’re likely to find you are able in a house/apartment half the size of your current one.
+When you toss your unneeded furniture, you’re likely to find that you can easily live in a house/apartment half the size of your current one.
 That may be a traumatic realization for some of you, but if you can handle it, then you can use the money you make now to live in a smaller place in a far better location.
 Remember, experiences bring happiness, not stuff.
 So what’s going to make you happier, the futon grandma gave you for a graduation present, or living down the street from your favorite concert venue?

 - Car.
 And if you live in a better location, and live in a city with good public transportation, chances are you don’t need a car anymore.
 I haven’t owned a car in 9 years and I think it’s very unlikely I’ll ever own one again.
 My friends think I’m crazy, but they’ve never lived in a city with quality mass transit.
 If you don’t own much stuff, you can live in the best location in the city and then use buses or metros to get where you need to go.
 Not only is it far cheaper, far more convenient, and far more enjoyable, but it leaves a much smaller carbon footprint.
 The only situation I can even fathom wanting a car again is if I one day end up with four little kids and need to shuttle them back and forth to football practice and dance recitals.
 But let’s cut this article off right there before I start envisioning my soccer mom future a little bit too clearly.